oskarsandwall/patterns/pubsub.md

 This pattern is a good fit for scenarios where you want to decouple _publishers_ from _subscribers_ AND the _publishers_ are not dependent on knowing if anyone have read the information sent or not.

 ## Description
 Typically the messages sent to the _message broker_ are organized into _topics_ and each subscriber needs to specify which _topic_ messages it want to receive.
+In general zero, one or more _subscribers_ can subscribe (and receive) the same message.

 ``` mermaid
 flowchart TB